telliskivi/cse-exam/kevintelliskivi/raven.md

 Thrilled me—filled me with fantastic terrors never felt before;
-So that now, to still the beating of my heart, I stood repeating “’tis some visitor entreating entrance at my chamber door— some late visitor entreating entrance at my chamber door;— This it is and nothing more.”
+So that now, to still the beating of my heart, I stood repeating “’tis some visitor entreating entrance at my chamber door— Some late visitor entreating entrance at my chamber door;— This it is and nothing more.”

 Presently my soul grew stronger; hesitating then no longer, “Sir,” said I, “or Madam, truly your forgiveness I implore;
-But the fact is I was napping, and so gently you came rapping, And so faintly you came tapping, tapping at my chamber door, that I scarce was sure I heard you”—here I opened wide the door;— Darkness there and nothing more.
+But the fact is I was napping, and so gently you came rapping, And so faintly you came tapping, tapping at my chamber door, That I scarce was sure I heard you”—here I opened wide the door;— Darkness there and nothing more.

 Deep into that darkness peering, long I stood there wondering, fearing, Doubting, dreaming dreams no mortal ever dared to dream before;
-but the silence was unbroken, and the stillness gave no token, And the only word there spoken was the whispered word, “Lenore?”
+But the silence was unbroken, and the stillness gave no token, And the only word there spoken was the whispered word, “Lenore?”
 This I whispered, and an echo murmured back the word, “Lenore!”— Merely this and nothing more.